sjtusr/starter-academic1/content/publication/2019-CNF202-syngasRh/index.md

 ---
-title: "H2 and CO heterogeneous kinetic coupling during combustion of H2/CO/O2/N2 mixtures over rhodium (Combustion and Flame vol. 202)"
+title: "H2 and CO heterogeneous kinetic coupling during combustion of H2/CO/O2/N2 mixtures over rhodium"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here